pcwizz/async-fuzzing-playbox/README.md

 When a target spawns a task then it creates a dependency on the reactor which inhibits out ability to simply progress the future as we could previously.

+## Using tokio test

+This actualy just sets up a tokio runtime in the current thread and is identical to our full tokio examples.
+It is nice to have the sugar wrapping.